bernard357/mcp-watch/docs/questions.md

 ### Is it required to know python?

-No. The `mcp-pump` software uses a separate configuration files that can be modified at will, and that requires almost no knowledge of python.
+No. The `mcp-watch` software uses a separate configuration files that can be modified at will, and that requires almost no knowledge of python.
 Check `config.py` and change parameters based on instructions there.

 ### How to run the pump interactively?